vpenso/prometheus-slurm-exporter/README.md

 * **(Backfill) Depth mean**: Mean of processed jobs during backfilling scheduling cycles since last reset.

 [Information extracted from the SLURM **sdiag** command](https://slurm.schedmd.com/sdiag.html)

+*DBD Agent queue size*: it is particularly important to keep track of it, since an increasing number of messages counted with this parameter almost always indicates three issues:
+* the _SlurmDBD_ daemon is down;
+* the database is either down or unreachable;
+* the status of the Slurm accounting DB may be inconsistent (e.g. ``sreport`` missing data, weird utilization of the cluster, etc.).

 ## How to build an RPM package from the relases